- Alexandre Aja

 - Release Date

 The only shocking thing about the new movie from horror director Alexandre Aja (Mirrors, The Hills Have Eyes remake) is that it wasn’t rated NC-17.
 Call Piranha 3D whatever you want, a belated sequel or remake or reinvention of Joe Dante’s Piranha from 1978, which itself was a rip-off, albeit a good one, of Jaws.
-Aja’s movie plays like softcore porn (much of his female cast is comprised of porn stars), with plenty of gory effects splattered onscreen to make up for the almost nonstop monotony of partying topless bimbos, all who later become scantily clad fish food for furious underwater monsters.
+Aja’s movie plays like softcore porn (much of his female cast is comprised of porn stars), with plenty of gory effects splattered onscreen to make up for the almost nonstop monotony of partying topless women, all who later become scantily clad fish food for furious underwater monsters.
 It’s the Girls Gone Wild of horror movies.

 It’s spring break at Arizona’s Lake Victoria, and local Sheriff Forester (Elisabeth Shue) must contend with a few thousand drunken college goons.
 Little does Forester know that a recent earthquake opened up an ancient underwater lake housing schools of prehistoric piranha, who have survived for millions of years by cannibalism but now have access to some yummy new human treats.
 Surprisingly, there’s no mayor to tell Forester not to shut down the lake for their peak season when the first signs of danger appear.
 When a team of seismologists, headed by hero Novak (Adam Scott), is attacked by the piranha, her worst fears are confirmed.
 Meanwhile, her teenage son Jake (Steven R. McQueen, grandson of Steve McQueen) is convinced to be the lake guide for seedy pornographer Derrick Jones (Jerry O’Connell, playing a loathsome riff on Girls Gone Wild creator Joe Francis), who proceeds to shoot a softcore porn movie on the deck of his boat.
 Gee, do you think the Sheriff will have to save her son, at which point she’ll catch him philandering with pornographers when he should have been at home babysitting his little brother and sister?